Gabriel2392/AndroidBootImageKitchen/README.md

 ## Important Note

-The boot image **must** be from a device that was launched with **Android 9 (Pie) or newer**.
-There are no additional device requirements or root permissions needed to run ABIK.
+This project officially supports only GKI boot images (introduced with Android 11+), but it may also work with boot images from devices launched with Android 9 (Pie) or newer.
+Additionally, no extra device requirements or root permissions are needed to run ABIK.